mohamedkhanafer/MachineLearning/README.md

 The model developped ended up in the top 15% out of more than 8900 people listed on the Leaderboard with a score of 0.8129.

-The script associated with this model is find in the file 1_Pump_it_up_competition.
+The script associated with this model is found in the file 1_Pump_it_up_competition.
 It contains the following:
 #### 1. The datasets
 #### 2. Exploratory Data Analysis
 #### 3. First drop of features